 - Telephone, if possible before 10.30am for an emergency home visit.

 - Home visits are a service for the genuinely seriously ill or housebound.
 Anyone who is able to attend the surgery is asked to do so.

-- Remember our receptionists are there to help you but try not to take advantage of them – they are very busy ensuring everyone’s requirements are met and are unable to give advice about medical problems.
+- Remember our Care Navigation team are there to help you but try not to take advantage of them – they are very busy ensuring everyone’s requirements are met and are unable to give advice about medical problems.

 - Avoid telephoning the Surgery during the busy morning and evening sessions for test results and for less urgent matters such as routine check-ups.

 - Be sure to notify our Receptionist promptly of any changes of name, address or telephone number.

 - Our staff would appreciate being treated with courtesy and patience – this is particularly important when the surgery is very busy and they are trying to meet many varied demands.